zono-dev/withings-go/README.md

 withings-go is UNOFFICIAL go client to acess Withings API easily.
 More Withings API document can be found in [Withings developer documentation](https://developer.withings.com/oauth2/#).

+Also withings-go document can be found in [withings · pkg.go.dev](https://pkg.go.dev/github.com/zono-dev/withings-go/withings)

 ## Supported Resources

 - Offline Authorization